INSPIRE

 “I still use it as my shop truck for my business.”

-BRIAN Skotchdopole, US
+BRIAN Skotchdopole, USA

 Despite this pedigree, the REPU still packs plenty of punch.
-The acceleration the rotary engine provides, Skotchdopole says, is “exhilarating,” while the minimal body roll and feedback when cornering has that unique Mazda touch.
+The acceleration the rotary engine provides, Skotchdopole says, is “exhilarating,” while the minimal body roll and feedback when cornering have that unique Mazda touch.
 “I still use it as my shop truck for my business—Rotor Rehab,” he says.
 “We specialize in bringing rotary-powered cars back to life and get them back on the road.
 I’m sure there have been hundreds of rotary engines and tires in the REPU’s truck bed.”

 As for the “rotary power” decal on its rear?
 “That’s to let everyone else know just how special it is,” says Skotchdopole.
 Now 50 years since the REPU’s debut, this “king of the mini trucks” remains “absolutely fantastic,” he smiles.
 “It’ll go forever.”